The Revolutionary Communist Group – for an anti-imperialist movement in Britain

 The collapse of communism

 Some readers may have been so young in 1989 that they don’t remember how much wild talk the ‘collapse of communism’ caused.
-For instance, one fairy tale that quickly grabbed the popular imagination was, now communism was gone, there was no more threat to world peace — the ‘baddies’ had vanished and only the ‘goodies’ (especially the mighty US) were left, Therefore, we could cut way down on defence expenditure and pour all the money saved into the education and health services!
+For instance, one fairy tale that quickly grabbed the popular imagination was, now communism was gone, there was no more threat to world peace — the ‘baddies’ had vanished and only the ‘goodies’ (especially the mighty US) were left.
+Therefore, we could cut way down on defence expenditure and pour all the money saved into the education and health services!
 In fact, freedom from the tyranny of inefficiently-run communism did not turn out to be an unmixed blessing for the people of Eastern Europe.
 Since it happened, they have had to get used to such capitalist glories as restricted social services, mass unemployment etc.

 What has to be realised is that people who tried to establish their societies according to the theories of Karl Marx were not being frivolous.
 They attempted it in order to solve certain large-scale social problems which had arisen under capitalism.
 And, moreover, many of these problems were largely overcome in the communist states — problems like unemployment, under-education, lack of access to cultural facilities etc — and have returned to those countries in which communism has ‘collapsed’.

 Thus, while some of the more fortunate people in Britain still think that the demise of the USSR and its satellites was a good thing, many from the societies concerned no longer think so!
 One of the most ardent anti-communists I’ve ever met escaped to West Germany in 1989 and now lives in Koblenz.
 At first Dieter, a music teacher, revelled in the apparent ‘freedom’ — the availability of consumer goods on every side, the better quality of cars etc. But by the time he had lived there unemployed for two years or so, his tune began to change.
-Sure, the cars were better in the West and more people bad them, but public transport barely existed.
+Sure, the cars were better in the West and more people had them, but public transport barely existed.
 Good facilities for music existed but they had to be paid for.
-In the DDR, the rich musical life had been regarded as a legitimate state expense.
+In the German Democratic Republic (DDR), the rich musical life had been regarded as a legitimate state expense.
 The East had been characterised by a dullness that almost defeats description and by massively unimaginative propaganda, but there had been security and a guarantee of healthcare, education and other social services.

 Dieter’s story can be multiplied millions of times over.
-A sober assessment of what life is really like for an increasing number of people in the ‘free’ and ‘democratic’ West shows that — while communism was far from perfect—it did solve many of the problems created by free enterprise.
+A sober assessment of what life is really like for an increasing number of people in the ‘free’ and ‘democratic’ West shows that — while communism was far from perfect — it did solve many of the problems created by free enterprise.
 Surely that means that we need to re-establish it, hopefully without so much of the bureaucratic stuffiness of the previous model.
 At the same time, it is not hard to see that capitalism requires these self-same problems to maintain itself.
 The free enterprise system above all depends on the wit and intelligence of more favourably placed people, institutions and societies, taking advantage of the weakness of the less favourably placed.
 This is the ethic of individual acquisitiveness, of corporate greed and of economic imperialism.
-Such a social philosophy must, by the sheer logic of it create and then sustain increasing levels of inequality and conflict.
+Such a social philosophy must, by the sheer logic of it, create and then sustain increasing levels of inequality and conflict.

 ‘What does socialism mean to me?
 Equality.
 Why should there be such a thing as rich and poor?
 Why should there?
 Why should the rich get the best education and in many parts of the world the poor not get an education at all, or health care?
 Why should there be a monarchy – one family ruling people?
 And what we call democracy isn’t really democracy at all.
 My family has lived in this country for eight years and we can’t vote – is that democratic?
 People call Turkey, for example, a democratic state.
 I do work experience with Med-TV.
 Because it supports the Kurdish struggle, the Turkish government is putting pressure on other countries to close it down.
 Is that democracy?
 The Turkish state has made the Kurdish language illegal.
 That’s not very democratic.
 But for a lot of my friends, the idea of socialism isn’t very relevant.
-But I think when bad things start affecting them – like having to pay for health and education – then they’ll start looking for alternatives, too’ Inan, aged 14
+But I think when bad things start affecting them – like having to pay for health and education – then they’ll start looking for alternatives, too.’
+Inan, aged 14

 Britain in 1976 and in 1996